jonaswaller/leo-collab/odds-api-docs/bookmakers.md

 us_ex betopenly BetOpenly (opens new window) Use the "includeBetLimits" parameter to find open bets us_ex novig Novig (opens new window) us_ex prophetx ProphetX (opens new window)

+#UK Bookmakers
+The API lists odds from the following UK bookmakers:

+Region key Bookmaker key Bookmaker uk sport888 888sport (opens new window) uk betfair_ex_uk Betfair Exchange (opens new window) uk betfair_sb_uk Betfair Sportsbook (opens new window) uk betvictor Bet Victor (opens new window) uk betway Betway (opens new window) uk boylesports BoyleSports (opens new window) uk casumo Casumo (opens new window) uk coral Coral (opens new window) uk grosvenor Grosvenor (opens new window) uk ladbrokes_uk Ladbrokes (opens new window) uk leovegas LeoVegas (opens new window) uk livescorebet LiveScore Bet (opens new window) uk matchbook Matchbook (opens new window) uk paddypower Paddy Power (opens new window) uk skybet Sky Bet (opens new window) uk smarkets Smarkets (opens new window) uk unibet_uk Unibet (opens new window) uk virginbet Virgin Bet (opens new window) uk williamhill William Hill (UK) (opens new window)

+#EU Bookmakers
+The API lists odds from the following EU bookmakers:

+Region key Bookmaker key Bookmaker Note eu onexbet 1xBet (opens new window) eu sport888 888sport (opens new window) eu betclic_fr Betclic (FR) (opens new window) eu betanysports BetAnySports (opens new window) eu betfair_ex_eu Betfair Exchange (opens new window) eu betonlineag BetOnline.ag (opens new window) eu betsson Betsson (opens new window) eu betvictor Bet Victor (opens new window) eu coolbet Coolbet (opens new window) eu everygame Everygame (opens new window) eu gtbets GTbets (opens new window) eu leovegas_se LeoVegas (SE) (opens new window) eu marathonbet Marathon Bet (opens new window) eu matchbook Matchbook (opens new window) eu mybookieag MyBookie.ag (opens new window) eu nordicbet NordicBet (opens new window) eu parionssport_fr Parions Sport (FR) (opens new window) eu pinnacle Pinnacle (opens new window) Odds are from public website which may incur a delay eu suprabets Suprabets (opens new window) eu tipico_de Tipico (DE) (opens new window) eu unibet_fr Unibet (FR) (opens new window) eu unibet_it Unibet (IT) (opens new window) eu unibet_nl Unibet (NL) (opens new window) eu unibet_se Unibet (SE) (opens new window) eu williamhill William Hill (opens new window) eu winamax_de Winamax (DE) (opens new window) eu winamax_fr Winamax (FR) (opens new window)

+#AU Bookmakers
+The API lists odds from the following AU bookmakers:

+Region key Bookmaker key Bookmaker Note au betfair_ex_au Betfair Exchange (opens new window) au betr_au Betr (opens new window) au betright Bet Right (opens new window) au bet365_au Bet365 AU (opens new window) Only available on paid subscriptions.
+Coverage currently limited to h2h, spreads and totals for AFL and NRL au boombet BoomBet (opens new window) au dabble_au Dabble AU (opens new window) Only available on paid subscriptions au ladbrokes_au Ladbrokes (opens new window) au neds Neds (opens new window) au playup PlayUp (opens new window) au pointsbetau PointsBet (AU) (opens new window) au sportsbet SportsBet (opens new window) au tab TAB (opens new window) au tabtouch TABtouch (opens new window) au unibet Unibet (opens new window)

+#Notes
+Some bookmakers may not list for less popular sports.
+Discover the bookmakers, sports and markets we cover by getting a free API key

+Occasionally a bookmaker might disappear from the API response.
+This can happen for a number of reasons, for example, their site might be down for maintenance or they may have changed their site.
+These situations are usually resolved within a few hours to a few days.

+We occasionally make the difficult decision to delist a bookmaker.
+This can be due to difficulties in maintaining their listing, or if the bookmaker removes their odds from public view.
+These situations are rare.